NATO Defense College: Organization

-The commandant is an officer with the rank of Lieutenant-General; on 16 July 2019 Lieutenant-General Olivier Rittimann (French Army) assumed command.
+The commandant is an officer with the rank of Lieutenant-General.
+In July 2023, Lieutenant-General Max Arthur Lund Thorsø Nielsen of the Royal Danish Air Force assumed command.

-To accomplish its mission the college is organized into four main divisions that perform education and research tasks coordinated by the dean (civilian equivalent of a 2-star general) of the college.
+The college is organized into four main divisions that perform education and research tasks coordinated by the dean (civilian equivalent of a 2-star general) of the college.

 The divisions work closely together to provide breadth, flexibility and quality of high-level strategic education.

-The Director of Management (a Brigadier General) supervises management of the NDC's financial and technical resources with the aim of improving the quality of life in the college and creating the best conditions for work and study.
+The Director of Enablement (a Brigadier General) supervises management of the NDC's financial and technical resources with the aim of improving the quality of life in the college and creating the best conditions for work and study.

 Core business

 Education

 Six regular courses are held at the college: